Clifra-Jones/Meraki-API/README.md

 >sudo git clone https://github.com/Clifra-Jones/Meraki-API.git

+ZIP FILE INSTALLATION
+Same as above, just make a directory called Meraki-API in one of the above folders and unzip the file into thagt directory.

 USAGE
 API Access must be anbledon your Meraki Dashboard.
 You will need to have a Meraki API key.
 You gan get your key by logging into your Meraki Dashboard, go to your profile and generate your API key.